 The purpose of Religious Education is to ensure that pupils are exposed to a wide range of cultural, spiritual and religious experiences.
 Our aim is to meet the intellectual, social, physical, emotional, spiritual and moral needs of all children.
 We aim to develop children's respect for a diverse and multicultural society through development of children's interest in religion.
-Religious Education provides a key context for children and young people to develop their understanding and appreciation of diversity through the study of religious and non-religious Education must be taught at every key stage and the school uses the Staffordshire agreed syllabus for Religious Education.
+Religious Education provides a key context for children and young people to develop their understanding and appreciation of diversity through the study of religious and non-religious beliefs.
+It helps to promote shared values, respect for all, and to challenge racism and discrimination.
+Religious Education must be taught at every key stage and the school uses the Staffordshire agreed syllabus for Religious Education.
 This syllabus was updated in 2016 and this policy has been updated to reflect any changes that the new syllabus required.
 The activities that we provide will promote positive attitudes to religion, celebrate diversities and provide opportunities for each child to become a valued member of our community.